lvh/icecap/doc/intro.md

 TODO: write examples

-## Deleting a capability
+## Deleting a cap

-TODO: explain how deleting a capability works
+TODO: explain how deleting a cap works

 # Security considerations

 `icecap` only stores encrypted blobs.
-In order to decrypt a blob, you need both the matching capability URL (which is never stored within icecap) and an icecap installation-wide secret (stored on the API servers).
-Furthermore, the blobs are stored at indices which can also only be computed from the capability URL and the installation-wide secret.
+In order to decrypt a blob, you need both the cap (which is never stored within icecap) and an icecap installation-wide secret (stored on the API servers).
+Furthermore, the blobs are stored at indices which can also only be computed from the cap and the installation-wide secret.

 That means that even in the case of a complete compromise of database and API servers, no user data is compromised.
-Without the capability URL, an attacker can not compute the index into the database nor the encryption key used to encrypt the blob at that index.
+Without the cap, an attacker can not compute the index into the database nor the encryption key used to encrypt the blob at that index.

 An attacker can not deterministically modify a blob, even if they